 2> clear any configured downlink assignment and configured uplink grant of configured grant Type 2 on the BWP;

-2> suspend any configured uplink grant of configured grant Type 1 on the inactive BWP.
+2> suspend any configured uplink grant of configured grant Type 1 on the inactive BWP;

+2> not monitor LBT failure indications from lower layers.

+Editor’s Note: Impact on BWP activation and deactivation are due to the agreements on the LBT failure recovery mechanism at RAN2#107bis.

 Upon initiation of the Random Access procedure on a Serving Cell, after the selection of carrier for performing Random Access procedure as specified in clause 5.1.1, the MAC entity shall for the selected carrier of this Serving Cell:

 1> if PRACH occasions are not configured for the active UL BWP: